-Wall-E, one of Pixar’s best animated films, is a well-written dystopian tale with plenty of warnings about humanity’s future.
-When the world is uninhabitable, the first images of an eerily silent earth folding up to show our little cleaning robot searching the garbage dumps are a pretty scary way to start the movie.
+One of Pixar’s best animated films, Wall-E is a well-written dystopian tale with plenty of warnings about humanity’s future.
+When the world is uninhabitable, the first images of eerily silent Earth folding up to show our little cleaning robot searching the garbage dumps are a pretty scary way to start the movie.

-Before TNT and Netflix exercised their right to turn the series into a several-hour movie, Bong Joon-ho’s dystopian nightmare was a perfect illustration of the growing gap between rich and poor.
-This claustrophobic and provocative film is set in a future where a failed climate change experiment has killed everyone but “the elite.”
+Before TNT and Netflix exercised their right to turn the series into a several-hour movie, Bong Joon-ho’s dystopian nightmare perfectly illustrated the growing gap between rich and poor.
+This claustrophobic and provocative film is set in the future where a failed climate-change experiment has killed everyone but “the elite.”

-These lucky few manage to board the Snowbird, a train that travels around the world.
-Inevitably, a new class system emerges among the various carriages as humanity teeters on the brink of extinction.
+These lucky few manage to board the Snowbird, a train that travels worldwide.
+A new class system emerges inevitably among the various carriages as humanity teeters on the brink of extinction.

 The commentary here is particularly intriguing, playing on the “Space Sweepers” ideas of capitalism and the divide between rich and poor.
-If you’re looking for something different, Snowpiercer is definitely worth a look.
+If you’re looking for something different, Snowpiercer is definitely worth looking at.

 As humanity gathers, the Mech company rebels and builds David, an artificial child who shows real feelings.
-These feelings take the form of an endless love for his “mother” Monica.
+These feelings form an endless love for his “mother,” Monica.
 She adopts this child to replace her real son, who is in a coma.
 But when she wakes up, Monica is left with two sons and a great dilemma.

-The Hitchhiker’s Guide to the Galaxy, based on the book of the same name, is a profound, whimsical and humorous dive into the wonders of the universe.
+The Hitchhiker’s Guide to the Galaxy, based on the same name book, is a profound, whimsical, and humorous dive into the wonders of the universe.
 Fortunately, these trips spend absolutely no time delving into the heart of the drama.

-When aliens arrive and are tasked with building a highway in the middle of our solar system, traveler Arthur Dent is dragged along by his friend Ford Prefect, an explorer who is writing a new edition of the Hitchhiker’s Guide to the Galaxy.
+When aliens arrive and are tasked with building a highway in the middle of our solar system, traveler Arthur Dent is dragged along by his friend Ford Prefect.
+This explorer is writing a new edition of the Hitchhiker’s Guide to the Galaxy.

 Once upon a time, in a galaxy far, far away, before the dark, hate-filled prequels and the sequel to Mary Sue, there was a story that changed the face of science fiction forever.
 Following the archetypal format of Journey of Heroes, George Lucas wrote Star Wars, the story of an epic battle between good and evil.

 She is on an important mission and determined to find Vito Cornelius’ father before it is too late.
-Unfortunately, both are being hunted by mercenaries, and their daring escape becomes increasingly difficult as Corben begins to fall in love with the mysterious woman.
+But unfortunately, both are being hunted by mercenaries, and their daring escape becomes increasingly difficult as Corben falls in love with the mysterious woman.

-Galaxy Quest may be more comedic than Space Sweepers, but it is a similar film in terms of good storytelling and memorable characters.
+Galaxy Quest may be more comedic than Space Sweepers, but it is a similar film with good storytelling and memorable characters.

 The main drama here revolves around the stars of a 1970s science fiction show called Galaxy Quest.
-When this fictional film crew is teleported aboard an alien spaceship and the termites believe the actors are actually heroes, the group reluctantly embarks on an insane adventure to try to overcome this oppressive regime led by a maniacal dictator named Sarris.
+When this fictional film crew is teleported aboard an alien spaceship, and the termites believe the actors are heroes, the group reluctantly embarks on an insane adventure to overcome this oppressive regime led by a maniacal dictator named Sarris.

-Funny, well-written and goofy, full of references and an homage to Star Trek, Galaxy Quest is a love letter to the science fiction genre and a wonderful film in its own right.
-Tim Allen is part of the cast, but it is Alan Rickman who really steals the show, in the funny and touching role of Alexander Dane.
+Funny, well-written, goofy, full of references, and an homage to Star Trek, Galaxy Quest is a love letter to the science fiction genre and a wonderful film in its own right.
+Tim Allen is part of the cast, but Alan Rickman really steals the show in the funny and touching role of Alexander Dane.

 The story revolves around James Kirk trying to live up to his father’s legacy.
 Mr. Spock extends his hand and tries to keep Kirk under control when an avenging Romulan from the future begins destroying the Federation one planet at a time and creating black holes at will.

 But what is particularly interesting here is the quality of Khan’s writing.
-Although his actions are reprehensible, the film manages perfectly to portray him as a formidable foe, making it an emotional and engaging science fiction story.
+Although his actions are reprehensible, the film perfectly portrays him as a formidable foe, making it an emotional and engaging science fiction story.

 A spiritual sequel to the beloved Firefly series, Serenity. – It’s the closest thing we have to a space sweeper movie.
 It’s a tense and solid film set in the depths of space, combining an exciting premise with great characterizations.

 The name “Serenity” refers to a Firefly-class transport ship operating illegally in a lawless solar system.
-Captain Malcolm Reynolds, with many inhabited planets, finds himself in a difficult situation after recovering Simon and his psychic sister River.
+With many inhabited planets, Captain Malcolm Reynolds finds himself in a difficult situation after recovering Simon and his psychic sister River.
 Unfortunately, the man known as Operative (an agent of the Alliance) begins hunting them down and will stop at nothing to get his loot back.

-Well-written, full of exciting moments and filled to the brim with stunning visuals, Serenity may not be the second season of Firefly, but it is still a solid continuation of the series.
+Well-written, full of exciting moments, and filled to the brim with stunning visuals, Serenity may not be the second season of Firefly.
+However, it is still a solid continuation of the series.